justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 } %}

 ### Label
-- Always use clear and concise labels for checkboxes.
+- Always use clear and concise labels for radio buttons.
-- Labels appear to the right of checkbox input.
+- Labels appear to the right of radio buttons.

 ---